 Friday 4/19/14 at Five O' Three W/George Mitchell

 If you are looking for a great party/cover band for a wedding or any other type of event, look no more! www.pressurepointband.com

 I have noticed that house parties have become popular and wanted to mention that I would be available to perform at your next house party with any number of the A List musicians that I am privileged to perform with.

 Check out the video section on this page.
+Just added a couple of video clips from a show with the Tony Pacini Trio at Ivories in 2013.
 A few independent film makers have chosen my music as the sound track for their short films.
 There is also a clip of pianist Joe Millward and I performing in the KMHD studio on Lynn Darroch's show "Bright Moments.

 He said it, I didn't!

 "For my money Mike is Portland's finest male jazz singer".
 Tony Starlight